griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 testing.

-For most studies using a synthetic long peptide approach for vaccine delivery, if any position in the core binding peptide has a cysteine, our group marks the candidate as **Reject**.
-Some long peptide vaccine studies allow some amount of cysteines in the synthesized peptide (e.g. 1 - 2 in the long peptide sequence) and may attempt to mitigate the potential issues above (e.g by strategic pooling, such as avoiding multiple cysteine containing peptides in the same pool).
-You may need to clarify if Cysteines need to be excluded by contacting your peptide manufacturer.
+For most studies using a synthetic long peptide approach for vaccine delivery, if any position in the core binding peptide has a cysteine, this is often a strong reason to **Reject** the candidate.
+Some long peptide vaccine studies allow some amount of cysteines in the synthesized peptide (e.g.
+1-2 in the long peptide sequence) and may attempt to mitigate the potential issues above (e.g. by strategic pooling, such as avoiding multiple cysteine-containing peptides in the same pool).
+In practice, the final decision may depend on the study design and the manufacturing context.

 For studies using DNA/RNA vectors for vaccine delivery, no problematic amino acids should be defined in the input YAML file, and this criteria can be ignored.